John Adams’ Trios & Quartets for Private Events

 Through his independent Congruent Music label, Adams has released eight highly acclaimed and widely varied CD projects, including this project “John and Mark’s Excellent Rock Adventure,” (2012), and which includes unique instructional/play-along tools.

 Adams’ jazz CD projects have received radio airplay on over 160 stations nationwide, and have been prominently featured on various online radio formats.
 His debut “Jump Shot” CD (’96) features New York and regional artists, and showcases John’s formidable writing skills.
 “Fly By Night” (’99) features an exceptional acoustic-jazz quartet in an intimate club setting, and the tasteful and sultry, “With You In Mind” CD (’01) showcases studio/jazz musicians from Dallas, Austin, and L.A.
 The “Live!”
 CD (’04) captures the intensity and variety of the group in concert performances.
 The “Thumbs Up,” CD (’09) is a state-of-the-art studio production with a fresh, contemporary sound, exciting originals and stunning arrangements of some surprising classics.
-The “Trios,” (’06) and the brand new sequel “Trios Two” (2013) projects both feature five different trio instrumentations/combinations, each with a compelling rapport.
+The “Trios,” (’06) and the sequel “Trios Two” (2013) projects both feature five different trio instrumentations/combinations, each with a compelling rapport.

 Members of the John Adams Group appearing in various configurations: